Q: As a new student, how do I activate my GT computer account so I can register for classes?

 Q: I have a registration hold on my account for incomplete documents.
 How do I submit my final undergraduate transcript and degree documents?

 A: When transcripts or degree documents are incomplete in your student file, a hold will be placed on your registration; it must be cleared or deferred before you are allowed to register.
 You will need to submit your final transcript and degree certifications (native language and English) to us before the end of the first semester.
 These documents must be official/sealed.
 If you applied to a GT-Shenzhen MS program when you were a senior undergraduate student, the Graduate Admissions Office typically only has the transcripts reflecting the first 3 years of your undergraduate studies.
 Please submit your final, official transcripts and degree documents (unopened native language and English versions) to the GT-Shenzhen office in Atlanta by the end of the first semester to clear the hold on your registration.
 Arrangements will be made to allow new students to take GT courses during the first semester.
 However, it is the students’ responsibility to submit all required academic documents to ensure that registration holds are removed permanently after the first semester.
 The preferred method is for your university to submit via a secure electronic certified transcript service, please see https://grad.gatech.edu/supporting-documents for more information and other options.

 Q: I am a PDO student.
 How do I request my transcript?

 A: PDO students must request transcripts via the online request form https://pe.gatech.edu/transcript-request-form.
 Please note you must wait at least two weeks after the end of each semester for the current transcript.
-Specify your enrollment term(s) AND include your full name, GTID number, and current email address.
+Specify your PDO transcript for each enrollment term, include your full name, GTID number, and current email address.
 Allow 3-4 weeks to receive your transcript.